colossi/countdown/README.md

 # countdown
-JS and Css Timer in countdown
+js and css Timer in countdown